Review mapping

 • Preview image, description, date created, and date modified – record properties that you can find on the search results page and on the record details page.
 You can select which column should be used for each of these settings.

-Options for generating the entity origin code
+Options for generating the primary identifier

 review-mapping-2.png